 North London and South London are separated by the River Thames, the largest river entirely in England.
 Despite London being split into two, nearly two thirds of the entire region are part of the northern boundary.
 The north is home to the more historic parts of the region, mainly the City of London, the East End and the West End and also includes the bulk of the London Underground.
 There are over 4,700,000 people and counting making up the population of North London making it one of the busiest and most vibrant places in the UK.

-For an area as big as North London, it contains many postcodes, including: N1, N2, N3, N4, N5, N5, N6, N7, N8, N9, N10, N11, N12, N13, N14, N15, N16, N17, N18, N19, N20, and N21.
-The housing in these areas differs and so you can use them as a guide to find your ideal home that falls in your price range.
+For an area as big as North London, it contains many postcodes, including N1, N2, N3, N4, N5, N5, N6, N7, N8, N9, N10, N11, N12, N13, N14, N15, N16, N17, N18, N19, N20, and N21.
+The housing in these areas differs and so you can use them as a guide to finding your ideal home that falls in your price range.
 The most inexpensive homes are found in N11 to N13 areas with the Tottenham, Whetstone and Edmonton houses costing more.
 If you want to treat yourself the homes in Stoke Newington, Holloway, Southgate, Finchley and Highgate are for you.
-If you really want to put you hard earned cash to good use then you should consider a home in Islington, Finsbury Park, Crouch End, Totteridge or Muswell Hill.
+If you really want to put your hard-earned cash to good use then you should consider a home in Islington, Finsbury Park, Crouch End, Totteridge or Muswell Hill.

 North London is host to a wide range of things to see and to do.
 As mentioned the area contains the three entertainment capitals of the region: the City of London, the West End and the East End.
 The most famous places in the city are of course The Tower of London, the Bank of England, the Old Bailey, Smithfield Market and the Lloyd’s Building.
 There are many impressive skyscrapers such as Tower 42, 30 St Mary Axe a.a The Gherkin and the Heron Tower.
 Also within the City alone there is the Monument to the Great Fire of London, St Paul’s Cathedral which is the second largest church building in the UK, the Guildhall, the Royal Exchange which is the city’s centre of commerce, and Dr Johnson’s House which was the birthplace of celebrated author and creator of the first dictionary Samuel Johnson.
 There are many churches that were designed by the late, highly acclaimed architect Sir Christopher Wren.
 The historic Roman site the Roman Wall is also worth look.